Oregon Month-to-Month Lease Agreement

 Required Notice To Raise the Rent on a Oregon Month-to-Month Lease

-Oregon requires at least 90 days of advance notice before a rental increase, delivered in writing.
-Oregon landlords may only increase rent after the first year of tenancy.
+Oregon requires at least 90 days of advance notice before raising the rent.
+Landlords may only increase rent after the first year of tenancy.

 Eviction in Oregon Month-to-Month Rentals

-Oregon tenants may face eviction for violating a month-to-month lease or remaining on the property after the notice period allowed by a valid termination.
+Oregon tenants may get evicted if they violate lease terms or stay on the property after the notice period allowed by a valid termination.
 Evictions in Oregon typically take two to eight weeks.

 For more information on the eviction process in Oregon, click here.